1928

 1960

-Exhibits and sells four paintings in group exhibition Young America 1960: Thirty American Painters
+Inclusion of several paintings at Young America 1960: Thirty American Painters

 Under Thirty-Six, Whitney Museum of American Art, NY